avncharlie/organicChemistryVisualiser/README.md

 ![Rendered image of TNT rendered in Organic Chemistry Visualiser (1-methyl-2,4,6-trinitrobenzene)](https://github.com/avncharlie/organicChemistryVisualiser/blob/master/Documentation/screenshots/tnt.png?raw=true)

 ## Usage
 OCV is a project I wrote to learn about how parsing and lexical analysis works.
-It should however be used as a visualiser, not as a IUPAC name verifyer.
+It should however be used as a visualiser, not as a IUPAC name verifier.
 This is as it attempts to be as accurate in parsing but has many limitations (take a look "What OCV can't do" section).

 ## Use it